mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/comm_splitting_ex.md

 It's your turn to play.
 Note that, there are multiple ways of doing this properly.
 For this exercise, try to have only two calls to MPI_Comm_split in total in your code.

+Your splitting is going to be validated with various broadcasts on the new communicators.
+If a problem arises, MPI will crash and give a message on the command line indicating the problem.
+If the crash message indicates that something is wrong with `MPI_Bcast` that might indicate that the processes have been assigned to the wrong communicators.

 @[Splitting communicators]({"stubs": ["comm_splitting_ex/splitting.cpp"], "command": "bash comm_splitting_ex/splitting.sh", "layout": "aside"})